omegafragger/starter-academic/content/authors/jishnu/_index.md

 - Visitors
 ---

-I am a second year DPhil (PhD) student in the Department of Engineering Science at the University of Oxford, advised by Professor [Philip Torr](http://www.robots.ox.ac.uk/~phst) in the [*Torr Vision Group*](http://www.robots.ox.ac.uk/~tvg) and Professor [Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website) in [*Oxford Applied and Theoretical Machine Learning Group*](https://oatml.cs.ox.ac.uk).
-I am also closely supervised by [Dr. Puneet Dokania](https://puneetkdokania.github.io).
+I am a final year DPhil (PhD) student in the Department of Engineering Science at the University of Oxford, advised by Professor [Philip Torr](http://www.robots.ox.ac.uk/~phst) in the [*Torr Vision Group*](http://www.robots.ox.ac.uk/~tvg) and Professor [Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website) in [*Oxford Applied and Theoretical Machine Learning Group*](https://oatml.cs.ox.ac.uk).
+I have also been closely supervised by [Dr. Puneet Dokania](https://puneetkdokania.github.io).
 I obtained my Bachelor of Engineering degree in Computer Science and Engineering from *Jadavpur University*, Kolkata, India and completed my Master of Science (MSc) in Computer Science from the *University of Oxford*.

-My current research focuses on *uncertainty quantification in deep neural networks* using Bayesian and non-Bayesian approaches in a scalable, computationally light-weight manner with applications in Computer Vision and Natural Language Processing.
+My research mainly focuses on *simple and scalable uncertainty quantification in deep neural networks* with applications in large computer vision problems.
+I am also interested in multi-modal foundation models.